TutorialDoctor/Tumult-Hype-Projects/Tutorials/readme.md

-A collection of hype tutorials as hype documents but the Tutorial Doctor.
+A collection of hype tutorials as hype documents by the Tutorial Doctor.

 More to come!